America Movil S.A.B. de C.V. (AMX) – Don’t Believe the Hype: Check The Facts

 The top institutional shareholder in the company is Capital International Investors with over 70.63 million shares valued at $1.03 billion.
 The investor’s holdings represent 20.20% of the AMX Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Lazard Asset Management LLC with 27.12 million shares valued at $394.3 million to account for 7.76% of the shares outstanding.
 The other top investors are Westwood Global Investments, LLC which holds 16.75 million shares representing 4.79% and valued at over $243.61 million, while Northcape Capital Pty Ltd holds 2.69% of the shares totaling 9.39 million with a market value of $136.55 million.

-The stock witnessed a 4.21% loss in the last 1 month and extending the period to 3 months gives it a -1.66%, and is -1.09% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.48% over the week and 2.12% over the month.
+The stock witnessed a 6.90% loss in the last 1 month and extending the period to 3 months gives it a -3.84%, and is 1.85% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.40% over the week and 2.17% over the month.

 America Movil S.A.B. de C.V.
 (AMX) Analyst Forecasts